 Stroll along the boardwalk to the beach or hike the one-mile trail.
 Sit on one of the picnic tables, relax and enjoy the landscape.
 Entrance to the sanctuary is free; hours of operation are on the website.

-Summer adventure days, kayak, boat tours and boat charters all offered at the Marine Discovery Center located at 52 Barracuda Boulevard in New Smyrna Beach.
+Summer adventure days, kayak, boat tours and boat charters all offered at the Marine Discovery Center at 52 Barracuda Boulevard in New Smyrna Beach.
 The private non-profit offers many educational opportunities.

 At the observation tanks, the staff member described the life of the Red Hermit Crab, Horseshoe Crab, Florida Spiny Lobster and Crown Conch.